NGSEP/NGSEPcore/README.txt

 OPTIONS:

 	-i FILE	: Input file.
 See option -f for options on the file format.
 It can be gzip compressed.
 	-o FILE	: Prefix of the output files.
 	-g FILE	: File with a saved graph to perform layout and consensus.
-	-f INT		: Format of the input file.
+	-k INT		: K-mer length to identify overlaps Default: 15 -f INT		: Format of the input file.
 It can be 0 for fastq or 1 for fasta.
 Default: 0
 	-w INT		: Window length to calculate minimizers.
+Default: 30 -m INT		: Minimum read length.
+Default: 5000
-Default: 30 -mspe DOUBLE	: Minimum proportion from the maximum score of the edges of a sequence to keep an edge.
+	-mspe DOUBLE	: Minimum proportion from the maximum score of the edges of a sequence to keep an edge.
 Default: 0.3 -ploidy INT	: Ploidy of the sample.
 Keep ploidy of 1 if the sample is inbred, even if it is diploid or polyploid.
 This option is still in progress and it has been tested only in haploid and diploid samples.
+Default: 1 -ac STRING	: Algorithm used to build the consensus.
+It can be Simple or Polishing.
+Default: Simple
-Default: 1 -t INT		: Number of threads.
+	-t INT		: Number of threads.
 Default: 1